Ezra Levant: As lobbyist and promoter

 From 2009 until 2010, Levant worked as a lobbyist for Rothman's Incorporated, a manufacturer and distributor of tobacco products, and for Achieve Energy Services Limited Partnership, part of the Alberta oil and gas industry.

 In March 2010, Levant accompanied fellow conservative personality Ann Coulter on a Canadian speaking tour.
 Her speech at the University of Ottawa was canceled at the last minute, apparently by its organizers, because of what Levant claimed was "physical danger to Coulter and the audience" from protesters.
 The Ottawa Police later disputed any claims of unrest or violence.

 In 2010, Levant published the book Ethical Oil, which won the 2011 National Business Book Award.
 Levant's 2014 book, Groundswell: The Case for Fracking, was a finalist for the 2015 National Business Book Award.

 As columnist

 Levant wrote an irregular column for the Calgary Sun for ten years, until he was dropped in October 2007 because of "internal decisions."
 He continued to write occasional columns for the National Post on a freelance basis until 2010.

 In 2010, Levant joined Sun Media as a columnist and was given an on-air position on its Sun News Network as host of The Source, an evening talk show, when that channel launched in April 2011.
-In 2012, during his tenure at Sun News, Levant received Queen Elizabeth II's Diamond Jubilee Medal.
+In 2012, during his tenure at Sun News, Levant received the Queen Elizabeth II Diamond Jubilee Medal.
 On February 13, 2015, Sun News Network was shut down, hence terminating The Source.
 His column for QMI/Sun Media ended at the same time.